Portrait of Rauf Aliev

 Specifying POST payloads as parameters

-The system supports specifying POST payloads as parameters of the
+The system supports specifying POST payloads as parameters of e2e-cli.

 add-product-with-payloads-as-parameters.sh: